What to Bring to Galapagos

-Without a doubt, Teva-style sandals are the most useful footwear you can bring to the island.
+Without a doubt, Teva-style sandals or water sports shoes are the most useful footwear you can bring to the island.
 They can be worn during dry or wet landing on the islands, protect your feet from the hot, harsh volcanic landscape and keep them cool.
-You might want the protection and support of tennis shoes or hiking shoes, but we would recommend that you bring your older broken-in pair than a new pair that will suffer the damage of saltwater, volcanic rock, and sand.
+You might want the protection and support of tennis shoes or hiking shoes, but we would recommend that you bring your broken-in pair than a new pair that will suffer the damage of saltwater, volcanic rock, and sand.

-We list sunscreen as its own section because its so important.
+We list sunscreen as its own section because it is so important.
 The sun hits the equator hard and can burn you before you know it.
-We recommend SPF 45 or higher waterproof sunscreen.
+We recommend SPF 30 or higher waterproof sunscreen.
 Put it everywhere –don’t forget the tops of your feet and ears!
 Remember to reapply.
 Strong sunburn can be a debilitating condition –especially for those with lighter skin.

 For the Water

-Of course you will bring your camera!
+Of course, you will bring your camera or a quality smartphone!
 The Galapagos is one large photo opportunity after another, and you will return with many photos that can never be repeated.
-For this reason, we suggest that think about how many photos you will want to take and then bring twice as much film or memory.
-Frames will quickly fill with all the rarities, wildlife and oceanscapes you can dream of.
+For this reason, we suggest that you think about how many photos you will want to take and then bring twice as much film or memory cards.
+Frames will quickly fill with all the rarities, wildlife, and ocean scapes you can dream of.
 But if you run out of film or memory, getting more can be expensive or difficult.
 For those that have quality 35mm cameras, bringing a wide-angle/macro lens and a 70-210mm zoom lens is advisable.
 The zoom lens will let you frame animals at any variety of distances, and reduce the amount of camera equipment you lug with you to the islands.
 A polarizing filter helps to reduce the glare of the sunlight on the water and make the dolphins more visible as well as helping with sunset shots.
 If you do not have an underwater camera (as most of us don’t), Kodak, Konica, and Fujifilm all make disposable ones — they work surprisingly well and let you take photos of the sea lion you befriend or the sharks that make you look twice.

-Bringing video equipment, while adding more bulk, weight and worry, also means that you capture not only the image of the blue footed boobies, but their courtship dance.
+Bringing video equipment, while adding more bulk, weight, and worry, it also means that you capture not only the image of the blue-footed boobies but their courtship dance.
 If you bring a tripod, make it a lightweight non-bulky one as you’ll have to hike with it.

 Some other items that you might consider bringing are binoculars (7×25 are recommended), and extra camera batteries.

 The official currency on mainland Ecuador and the Galapagos is the US Dollar.
-It would be wise to already bring some Dollars in cash with you.
-You will want to have some cash on you.
-The airports in Quito and Guayaquil, as well as the mayor hotels have money exchange facilities.
-There is a bank in Puerto Ayora (a typical stop on your itinerary) give cash advances on most credit cards and ATM cardholders may be able to take out money.
+It would be wise to already bring some US Dollars in cash with you.
+You need to have some cash when you arrive.
+The Galapagos national park entrance fees and airport transportation must be paid in cash.
+The airports in Quito and Guayaquil, as well as the major hotels, have money exchange facilities.
+There are two banks in Puerto Ayora (a typical stop on your itinerary) that gives cash advances on most credit cards and ATM cardholders may be able to take money from the ATM.
 Carry your money, credit cards and the like in a money pouch (held close to your body).
-Torre Mar also has safe in each suite.
+Torre Mar Galapagos Boutique Suites also has safes in each suite.